Cedd: Commemorations

 Cedd is remembered in the Church of England with a commemoration on 26 October, the anniversary of his death.
+In the Anglican and Catholic traditions, the liturgical colour for St Cedd's Day (in common with other non-martyred saints) is white, meaning that the church is decorated with white hangings and the clergy wear white vestments.
 St Cedd's Day is also known as Essex Day.

 The Diocese of Chelmsford celebrated 1954, the 13th centenary of Cedd's mission to Essex, as St Cedd's Year.
 In that year, Chelmsford Cathedral, already dedicated to St Mary the Virgin was additionally dedicated to St Cedd and St Peter (to whom Cedd's chapel at Bradwell is dedicated) while events in his honour included a rally at West Ham United's Boleyn Ground.

 The site of an ancient tree in Polstead, Suffolk, known as the Gospel Oak, is one of a number of sites where Cedd is traditionally supposed to have preached.
 The original tree collapsed in 1953, but its remains can still be seen among its successor trees, and a church service is held there on the first Sunday of every August.

 The town Chediston, is named after Saint Cedd.